lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 Step 4.
 Deploy your custom coaddition processing
 ================================================

 As you might guess, the custom coadd processing is run via the ``pipetask run`` command.
 Because this processing takes longer than prior steps, it's worth adding a little bit of "infrastructure" around your ``pipetask run`` command to perform logging and timing.

+4.1.
+Set up for logging

 First, let's start by making a directory into which you'll send the log file of the coaddition processing:

 .. code-block::

     export LOGDIR=logs
     mkdir $LOGDIR

 Now you have a directory called ``logs`` into which you can save the pipeline outputs printed when creating your custom coadds.

+4.2.
+The final custom coaddition commands

-Also, print out the processing's start time at the very beginning and the time of completion at the very end, in both cases using the ``Linux`` ``date`` command.
+Now the a directory for output logs is in place, let's also print out the processing's start time at the very beginning and the time of completion at the very end, in both cases using the ``Linux`` ``date`` command.
 This will keep a record of how long your custom coadd processing took end-to-end.
 Send the ``date`` printouts both to the terminal and to the log file using the Linux ``tee`` command.
-Putting this all together, the final commands to generate your custom coadds are:
+Putting everything all together, the final commands to generate your custom coadds are:

 .. code-block::